Canadian drug distributors say no to Trump import plan

 Some of Canada’s major distributors are subsidiaries of U.S. companies, who are unlikely to participate in a program to lower prices, since their revenue reflects a cut of the value of the drugs they provide to pharmacies in the much larger U.S. market.

-McKesson Canada, a subsidiary of McKesson Corp referred questions to Chiasson.
+McKesson Canada, a subsidiary of McKesson Corp (MCK.N) referred questions to Chiasson.
 The organization is also a listed member of the Alliance for Safe Online Pharmacies Canada, a lobby group that opposes drug exports to the United States.

-AmerisourceBergen said that protecting bottom lines was not the issue, because importation implied that distributors could buy low-cost drugs and sell them in high-cost markets.
+AmerisourceBergen (ABC.N) said that protecting bottom lines was not the issue, because importation implied that distributors could buy low-cost drugs and sell them in high-cost markets.

 “The reality is that legal and contractual barriers, as well as significant threat to the integrity of the supply chain, all stand in the way of importation being a viable solution,” it said in a statement.

 Kohl & Frisch, a large closely-held distributor, did not respond to requests for comment.
-Metro Inc which owns major pharmacy chain Jean Coutu, declined to comment.
+Metro Inc (MRU.TO) which owns major pharmacy chain Jean Coutu, declined to comment.

 One company on Florida’s list is not a distributor in any traditional sense, but makes self-serve pharmacy kiosks that resemble vending machines.
 They confirmed they would have no role in any import plan.